hifocus/twenty-twenty-style/README.md

 ## License

-This repository is released under the same license as the original theme, [GNU General Public License 2.0](https://github.com/hifocus/twenty-twenty-style/blob/master/LICENSE).
+This repository is released under the same license as the original theme, the [GNU General Public License 2.0](https://github.com/hifocus/twenty-twenty-style/blob/master/LICENSE).